phpmd/phpmd/.github/PULL_REQUEST_TEMPLATE.md

 - Cover cases for the new rule in the rule test, e.g. ``src/test/php/PHPMD/Rule/Naming/LongVariableTest.php`` -- Cover the case when the new rule *should* apply
--- Cover the case when the new rule *should not* apply -- Cover edge cases of th new rule
+-- Cover the case when the new rule *should not* apply -- Cover edge cases of the new rule

 ## Adding a New Rule Property